 For easily backing up text messages, a free app called SMS Backup & Restore is your best bet.
 It’s easy to set up, runs on a schedule, and backs up to cloud storage.
 If you want to back up everything at once, try another top Android backup app.

 After installing it, give it permission to access your information.
 Then tap Set up a backup on the main screen.
 You can choose to back up phone calls in addition to texts, if you like.
 Tap Advanced Options to enable backing up MMS and emoji, or back up only certain conversations.

 Next, select where you’d like to back up to.
 The app supports Google Drive, Dropbox, OneDrive, and storing locally on your phone.
 You shouldn’t back up to your phone, though: if it was stolen or destroyed, you wouldn’t have any way to recover the messages.
 Tap your preferred service, then you’ll need to connect your account and choose how long to keep backups.

 Finally, choose how often to perform the backup.
 Daily is a fine interval for most; you can pick Hourly for more protection.
 When you’re done, tap Back up now to start a backup and schedule it.
 Your messages are now protected.

 You can slide out the left menu in the app and tap View backups to make sure they’re working.
 Choose Restore from this menu when you need to recover messages.

 Your Android Texts, Protected for Good

-While the Android text recovery scene isn’t great, thankfully backing up is easy.
+While the Android text recovery scene isn’t great (and it’s the same if you want to recover deleted messages on iPhone), thankfully backing up is easy.
 If there was a perfect way to recover old messages, we’d be happy to share it with you.
 As is, though, a combination of Android limitations and expensive recovery tools mean that you can’t recover messages without paying a significant amount of money and modifying your phone.